coloursofnoise/Resources/How-do-I-set-up-my-map's-name,-icon,-position,-endscreen?.md

         Scroll: [ 0.0 ]
 ```

 Here, the endscreen will be loaded from `Mods/yourmodname/Graphics/Atlases/Endscreens/yournickname/campaignname/mapname.png`.
-It's size should be 1920x1080px.
+Its size should be 1920x1080px.

 Putting multiple images will create an animation.